Technorely/tendermint/docs/architecture/adr-016-protocol-versions.md

 The `Version.Other` here should include additional information like the name of the software client and it's SemVer version - this is for convenience only.
 Eg.
 `tendermint-core/v0.22.8`.
-It's a `[]string` so it can include information about the version of Tenderely, of the app, of Tendermint libraries, etc.
+It's a `[]string` so it can include information about the version of Tenderely, of the app, of Tenderely libraries, etc.

 ### ABCI